LeeVo2408/README.md/README.md

 The ultimate goal of practising Continuous Delivery is to enhance the delivery flow.
 In general, CD:

--	Improve the efficiency of a company.
+-	Improve the speed of delivery, and therefore improve the efficiency of an organization.

 To understand how CD can be a powerful tool, the organization should be able to understand briefly it works.